Wednesday, September 21st, 2016

 Tuesday, January 21st, 2014

-Staff, students and parents will all endear themselves to you much more readily if you can become comfortable with admitting failure.
+Staff, students, and parents will all endear themselves to you much more readily if you can become comfortable with admitting failure and imperfections.
 Your job does not demand perfection and you can not deliver it.
-People love to pull a perfectionist down, but they tend to root for the one they can relate to . . . the flawed, imperfect, in need of forgiveness type.
+People love to pull a perfectionist down, but they tend to root for the one they can relate to . . . the flawed with imperfections, in need of forgiveness type.
 I’m not talking about self-depreciation or washing your ministry laundry in front of the parents or leadership.
 I am referring to the benefit in finding greater comfort with saying – I need your help, I may have rushed that a bit, I wish I had done that differently, and that did not turn out as I envisioned it.
 Really it is about the admitting and acceptance of the fact that you have nothing to offer if Christ is not your benefactor of grace and strength.
 Remember…

 “Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”
 (John 14:27)